diegofgf/SilentVoices/part2draft.md

 The troubling spice subdued, sunk under mellow, bubbly waves until he could not feel it any longer.
 Caution became foundness, and soon he wondered how he could have doubted his captain about such a sweet venture.

 His steps became less firm but the grip on the can tighter.
-The solid ground under his feet wavered - a sea of brownish, dieing grass that felt more alive than in full blown summer.
+The ground under his feet wavered - a sea of brownish, dieing grass that felt more alive than in full blown summer.
 He ran no more, but cruised over the liquid earth, soaring above wavy hills.
 At every dodge from his brother he giggled and at every taunt he laughed.

 In one of the few moments they took a break to catch their breath, his brother danced and teased him with some pop tune turned to "too slow broooow, too slow broooow."